Q & A: Why the rapid increase in mortgage rates?

 Answer: The following tips can help you navigate a rising rate environment to get the best mortgage for your needs and your finances.

-• Review your budget to determine how much house you can afford and to identify a manageable monthly house payment
+- Review your budget link opens to a Commerce page to determine how much house you can afford and to identify a manageable monthly house payment

-• Consider lowering your monthly payment by buying points at closing
+- Consider lowering your monthly payment link opens to a Commerce page by buying points at closing

-• Explore different repayment terms and mortgage loan options, such as a fixed rate versus an adjustable rate
+- Explore different repayment terms link opens to a Commerce page and mortgage loan options, such as a fixed rate versus an adjustable rate

 Focusing on your budget, your needs and your goals can help you make the best decision for your situation in any type of interest rate environment.
-Learn more about Commerce Bank home loan options and resources or contact our Mortgage Concierge Team at 816-760-3663 for answers to your questions and guidance on choosing the right home loan to fit your financial plan.
+Learn more about Commerce Bank home loan options and resources link opens to a Commerce page or contact our Mortgage Concierge Team at 816-760-3663 for answers to your questions and guidance on choosing the right home loan to fit your financial plan.